gerbera/gerbera/doc/compile.rst

 ..
 Note:: Remember to install associated development packages, because development headers are needed for compilation!

-..
-Note:: For the required and recommended versions `<see>: https://github.com/gerbera/gerbera/blob/master/README.md_

 In order to compile Gerbera you will have to install the following packages: